shoexue/justinxue-portfolio/content/featured/AIPlayground/index.md

 showInProjects: true
 ---

-Worked in a team of 6 to create an interactive Java-based platform for visualzing neural network decision boundaries.
-This platform allows for users to customize datasets and adjust paramaters to demonstrate real-time effects on the decision boundary.
-Yes the font is comic sans :)
+An interactive Java-based platform for visualzing neural network decision boundaries which has heavily inspired by the [Tensorflow Playground](https://playground.tensorflow.org).
+This platform allows for users to customize datasets and adjust paramaters to demonstrate real-time effects on the decision boundary. ...
+And yes the font is comic sans :)